Security & Trust

 A Module to Evaluate the Security Compliance of TLS Deployments: Design and Implementation of a Mechanized Methodology

-Supervisors: Silvio Ranise | Co-supervisors: Salvatore Manfredi, Matteo Rizzi
+Supervisor: Silvio Ranise | Co-supervisors: Salvatore Manfredi, Matteo Rizzi

 • Salvatore Manfredi (PhD Thesis, University of Genoa, 2023)